-In 2018 there was a lot of action on the part of many organisations to take steps to comply with GDPR.
+In 2018 there was a lot of action on the part of event providers to take steps to comply with GDPR.
 It was and is all about the protection and security of personal data.

 GDPR continues today.

 The challenge faced by many UK organisations is the issue of Brexit and how it impacts personal data security regulations.